jeremyvlegros/jeremyvlegros/README.md

 - is licensed
 - the `CSS` contains the MIT license header

-# This repository is not a good example of a custom Minima but an overwritten one
+# I broke the `Minima` theme voluntarily, I use my own `CSS`

-I broke the `Minima` theme voluntarily, I use my own `CSS`.
+This repository is not a good example of a custom Minima but an overwritten one

 As for the why :
 - I ~~had my share of~~ have to search, find, then read lots of documentation